robert/ngink/README.md

 ngink
 =====
-Proof of concept for a slightly evil Chrome plugin that injects fake Facebook statuses into the victim's newsfeed.
+Proof of concept for a slightly evil if potentially amusing Chrome plugin that injects fake Facebook statuses into the victim's newsfeed.